lhilbert/active-microemulsion/README.md

 # active-microemulsion
-Package for the lattice-based simulation of active polymer microemulsions, such as DNA.
+Package for the lattice-based simulation of active polymer microemulsions, such as dense DNA suspensions.

 ## How to build
 ### Dependencies